 Melissa L. Gilliam became The Ohio State University’s Executive Vice President and Provost on August 1, 2021.
 She earned a Bachelor of Arts in English literature from Yale University; a Master of Arts in philosophy and politics, from the University of Oxford; a Doctor of Medicine from Harvard University; and a Master of Public Health from the University of Illinois-Chicago.

-Dr. Gilliam joined The Ohio State from the University of Chicago, where she was Vice Provost, the Ellen H. Block Distinguished Service Professor of Health Justice, and professor of obstetrics and gynecology and pediatrics.
+Dr. Gilliam joined The Ohio State University from the University of Chicago, where she was Vice Provost, the Ellen H. Block Distinguished Service Professor of Health Justice, and professor of obstetrics and gynecology and pediatrics.
 She also served as Dean of Diversity and Inclusion for the Biological Sciences Division at University of Chicago Medicine.
 She was the founder and director of the university’s Center for Interdisciplinary Inquiry and Innovation in Sexual and Reproductive Health.
 From 2005-2017, she served as chief of the Section of Family Planning and Contraceptive Research in the Department of Obstetrics and Gynecology and led the Program of Gynecology for Children, Adolescents and Young Adults.

 Among her many awards, honors and memberships, Dr. Gilliam is a member of the National Academy of Medicine, American Gynecological Club and American Gynecological & Obstetrical Society.
 She was named a Centennial Scholar of the Institute of Medicine of Chicago and received the Chicago Urban League Innovator Award, the U.S. Food and Drug Administration Advisory Committee Service Award and Chicago Foundation for Women Impact Award.
 Additionally, Dr. Gilliam was included in the Newsweek/Daily Beast list of “Women in the World: 125 Women of Impact” and was voted by her peers as among the Best Doctors in America from 2007 to 2014.